 Stem-level forest inventory from a single aerial LiDAR flight.
 Individual location, DBH, height, and product class for every tree above threshold — verified against the source point cloud, repeatable across flights.

-A photo-realistic 3D rendering of the stand — a Gaussian splat reconstruction from the same flight that produced the inventory.
+A photo-realistic 3D rendering of the stand — a Gaussian splat reconstruction from the same scan that produced the inventory.
 Pan, zoom, and walk through any part of the stand from a desktop browser, no LiDAR or GIS software required.

 Each tree rendered as a colored cylinder — blue for shorter stems through yellow to red for the tallest.
 On the 70-acre pilot stand: 309 trees over 150 ft, including seven exceeding 180 ft.
 The canopy height model is delivered as crown-polygon shapefiles linked back to the stem inventory.